phalcon/documentation/docs/dispatcher.md

 );
 ```

-> **NOTE**: The code above can be used as is or adjusted to help with legacy URL transformations or other use cases where we need to manipulate the action name.
+!!! info "NOTE"

-{: .alert .alert-info }
+    The code above can be used as is or adjusted to help with legacy URL transformations or other use cases where we need to manipulate the action name.

 ### Model Injection
 There are instances that you might want to inject automatically model instances that have been matched with the parameters passed in the URL.